Student accommodation guide #4: living at home

 - Commuting: could take up a lot of your time (and money!)

-- Someone else’s rules: expect less independence than your living-in-halls peers
+- Someone else’s rules: expect less independence than you would have living in halls

 Typical costs: staying at home vs. uni accommodation